Loading course content...

 Lorem ipsum dolor sit amet consectetur adipisicing elit.

-In practice, you are likely to have multiple elements that share the same appearance, and it makes more sense to assign the same set of styles to them.
+In practice, you are likely to have multiple elements that share the same appearance, and it makes more sense to assign the styles in bulk.

 This can be achieved by creating a <style> element in the <head> section like this: